mmortred/Celebes/README.md

 	*added Primary and Ultimate attack nodes to player.gd.
 These will hold the ability scripts.
 	*added also E and R for Primary and Ult respectively

-	add other abilities for character kits
+//add other abilities for character kits

 Stage 5: Kelp Zones
 	Scene: Kelptest.tscn -> root Node2D